How do you decide which #1 hits to include in your museum of bad songs?

 Can I read about the #1 hits in chronological order, with the oldest entries first?

 Yes, and you probably should.
-It’s hard to make sense of James Blunt without knowing the context of his predecessors Milli Vanilli and Pat Boone.
+It’s hard to make sense of James Blunt without knowing the context of his forebears Milli Vanilli and Pat Boone.
 Click here to read the oldest entries, then use the “Newer Posts” link at the bottom of each page.

 Where else can I read